ndrewr/FSND1-ListFlix/README.md

 =============================================================================

 RUNNING THE PROJECT LOCALLY:
-In the project folder run the command:
+In the project folder run the command (modify port# as needed):

 dev_appserver.py --port=9999 listflix